Book early – our popular 90 minute guided programs fill quickly!

-While exploring the Garden to meet the iconic trees of Canada, students will travel through time and space to explore the ways in which humans – including First Peoples – are connected to plants.
+While exploring the Garden to meet iconic trees and ancient plants, students will think about how our interaction with the land changes over time, space, and culture – including the important perspectives of First Peoples.
 Students will make sense of their place in this world through observation, storytelling and collaborative learning as they gain historical context for the local environment.